-- Leveraging our unique approach to develop our pipeline of novel ARIs.
+• Leveraging our unique approach to develop our pipeline of novel ARIs.
 We target molecules and pathways that have a proven role in disease, but have previously failed to yield successful products due to poor efficacy and tolerability.
 Our unique approach to drug development utilizes recent technological advances to design improved drugs, employs early use of biomarkers to confirm biological activity and focuses on abbreviated regulatory pathways.
 We develop product candidates with increased potency and selectivity by leveraging recent technological advances in high throughput crystallography and in silico structural design.
 Our strategy is also informed by early use of biomarkers to confirm biological activity and target engagement.
 Early proof of biological activity through biomarkers in clinical trials combined with data from prior clinical development programs on first generation drugs significantly de-risks clinical development in our target indications.
 AR is our first molecular target that has been implicated in multiple diseases and for which sorbitol levels can be assessed as a biomarker of enzyme activity.
 Prior AR-targeting compounds produced nonselective inhibitors and failed to demonstrate adequate safety and efficacy.
-We intend to apply our strategy to a wide range of validated targets across multiple disease indications, which we believe will result in additional pipeline programs. - Rapidly advancing the development of our ARI product candidates, AT-001, AT-007 and AT-003.
-We advanced AT-001 into a pivotal clinical trial in Sept 2019 for the treatment of DbCM.
+We intend to apply our strategy to a wide range of validated targets across multiple disease indications, which we believe will result in additional pipeline programs.

+• Rapidly advancing the development of our ARI product candidates, AT-001, AT-007 and AT-003.
+We advanced AT-001 into a pivotal clinical trial in September 2019 for the treatment of DbCM.
 We plan to collect data on motor nerve conduction velocity, or MNCV, in this study in DbCM patients that also have DPN, which we expect will provide a basis for dose selection in Phase 3 clinical trials of DPN.

-In June 2019 we initiated a pivotal Phase 1/2 study for AT-007 in healthy volunteers and adult galactosemia patients.
-We expect this trial to provide critical data on safety, tolerability and pharmacokinetics, or PK, and will target reduction in galactitol levels, a surrogate biomarker of AR activity in patients with galactosemia.
-The trial will form the basis of a future trial in pediatric patients to determine appropriate dosing in the pediatric population.
-These data will form the basis of a New Drug Application, or NDA, for treatment of galactosemia.
+In June 2019, we initiated a pivotal Phase 1/2 study for AT-007 in healthy volunteers and adult galactosemia patients.
+The trial forms the basis of a future trial in pediatric patients to determine appropriate dosing in the pediatric population as well as the basis of a New Drug Application, or NDA, for treatment of galactosemia.